Limitations in Power BI Paginated Reports and Their Workarounds

 To fix this limitation, we provide a text box Parameter with each List Parameter.
 The user can write the value to be searched in that textbox Parameter, and the List Parameter will be narrowed down accordingly.

 I have a sample dataset of over a thousand property listings.
-For each property, we have a property owner.
+Each property has a property owner, so there are more than a thousand owners.
 Consequently, there are more than a thousand owners.
-If we provide the property owner name in the List Parameter, we will have to scroll through all those values to find the one we are looking for.
+If we provide the property owner’s name in the List Parameter, we must scroll through all those values to find the one we seek.

 • To work around this issue, first, create a textbox parameter in which we will enter the name to be searched.